Investigate machines in the Windows Defender ATP Machines list

 The Machine timeline section provides a chronological view of the events and associated alerts that have been observed on the machine.

-Windows Defender ATP monitors and captures questionable behavior on Windows 10 machines and displays the process tree flow in the Machine timeline.
+Windows Defender ATP monitors and captures suspicious or anomalous behavior on Windows 10 machines and displays the process tree flow in the Machine timeline.
 This gives you better context of the behavior which can contribute to understanding the correlation between events, files, and IP addresses in relation to the machine.

-- Value – Type in any search keyword to filter the timeline with the attribute you’re searching for.
+Value - Type in any search keyword to filter the timeline with the attribute you’re searching for.
 This search supports defined search queries based on type:value pairs.